Foundation Models for Bioacoustics -- a Comparative Review: Data for Bioacoustic Representation Learning

 \paragraph{BIRB benchmark~\cite{hamer_birb_2023}} presents a generalisation benchmark for information retrieval in bioacoustics, designed to evaluate model performance under real-world conditions.
 The benchmark is structured as a retrieval task: models trained on weakly labelled focal recordings from the XC corpus must retrieve relevant vocalisations from downstream corpora using a small number of exemplar recordings per species.
 BIRB systematically evaluates three key generalisation challenges: out-of-distribution retrieval from passive soundscapes, few-shot learning of novel species, and robustness to class imbalance and label shift.
 The upstream training data is drawn from \gls{xc}. \gls{pow} is used exclusively for validation and is not part of the evaluation set.
 The evaluation datasets include soundscape corpora such as \gls{ssw}, \gls{uhh}, \gls{nes}, \gls{hsn}, \gls{sne}, and \gls{per}.
 In addition, the evaluation set also includes carefully curated subsets of \gls{xc} recordings held out from training, such as artificially rare species from New York and species from held-out regions like Hawai’i and Colombia.
 BIRB integrates these heterogeneous datasets by aligning species taxonomies, resolving label format inconsistencies, extracting fixed-length audio slices via peak-finding, and converting time-boxed annotations into slice-level labels.
+The same soundscape corpus can thus appear with different class counts across benchmarks (e.g., \gls{ssw} has 81 classes in BirdSet and 96 in BIRB).

 \paragraph{iNatSounds Benchmark~\cite{chasmai_inaturalist_2024}} introduces a large-scale, taxonomically diverse collection of animal sound recordings, encompassing approximately 5,500 species from a wide range of geographic regions.
 The dataset includes vocalisations from birds, mammals, insects, reptiles, and amphibians, with audio samples and species labels derived from observations submitted to \gls{ina}~\cite{noauthor_inaturalist_nodate}.
 Each recording is annotated with a single species, regardless of potential background sounds or overlapping vocalisations, resulting in a weakly labelled dataset.
 Nevertheless, Chasmai et al.~\cite{chasmai_inaturalist_2024} demonstrated that its scale and diversity make it a valuable resource for pretraining bioacoustic models—especially when used in combination with downstream datasets containing strong, time-stamped annotations.
 Despite its promise, the dataset presents several limitations: geographic representation is biased towards accessible regions such as North America and Europe, and the absence of precise temporal labels complicates certain modelling tasks.